GuilleDiaz7/Useful-R-Resources/README.md

 4. This operator ~: **ALT GR** + **4** + **SPACE**.

 ## Git and GitHub
-1. A wonderful book to show how to use Git and GitHub to R users: [link](https://happygitwithr.com/index.html).
+1. A wonderful [book](https://happygitwithr.com/index.html) to show how to use Git and GitHub to R users.
+I followed the first chapters when I started to work with Git.
 2. A nice interactive website to learn Git branching: [link](https://learngitbranching.js.org/?locale=es_ES).

 ## Data Wrangling